Oral tradition

-Oral tradition, or oral lore, is a form of human communication wherein knowledge, art, ideas and cultural material is received, preserved, and transmitted orally from one generation to another.
+Oral tradition, or oral lore, is a form of human communication in which knowledge, art, beliefs, ideas and culture are received, preserved, and transmitted orally from one generation to another.
 The transmission is through speech or song and may include folktales, ballads, chants, prose or poetry.
-In this way, it is possible for a society to transmit oral history, oral literature, oral law and other knowledge across generations without a writing system, or in parallel to a writing system.
-Religions such as Buddhism, Hinduism, Catholicism, and Jainism, for example, have used an oral tradition, in parallel to a writing system, to transmit their canonical scriptures, rituals, hymns and mythologies from one generation to the next.
+The information is mentally recorded by oral repositories, sometimes termed "walking libraries", who are usually also performers.
+Oral tradition is a medium of communication for a society to transmit oral history, oral literature, oral law and other knowledge across generations without a writing system, or in parallel to a writing system.
+It is the most widespread medium of human communication.
+They often remain in use in the modern era throughout for cultural preservation.

+Religions such as Buddhism, Hinduism, Catholicism, and Jainism have used oral tradition, in parallel to writing, to transmit their canonical scriptures, rituals, hymns and mythologies.
+African societies have broadly been labelled oral civilisations, contrasted with literate civilisations, due to their reverence for the oral word and widespread use of oral tradition.

-Oral tradition is information, memories, and knowledge held in common by a group of people, over many generations; it is not the same as testimony or oral history.
-In a general sense, "oral tradition" refers to the recall and transmission of a specific, preserved textual and cultural knowledge through vocal utterance.
-As an academic discipline, it refers both to a set of objects of study and the method by which they are studied.
+Oral tradition is memories, knowledge, and expression held in common by a group over many generations: it is the long preservation of immediate or contemporaneous testimony.
+It may be defined as the recall and transmission of specific, preserved textual and cultural knowledge through vocal utterance.
+Oral tradition is usually popular, and can be exoteric or esoteric.
+It speaks to people according to their understanding, unveiling itself in accordance with their aptitudes.

-The study of oral tradition is distinct from the academic discipline of oral history, which is the recording of personal memories and histories of those who experienced historical eras or events.
-Oral tradition is also distinct from the study of orality, defined as thought and its verbal expression in societies where the technologies of literacy (especially writing and print) are unfamiliar to most of the population.
-A folklore is a type of oral tradition, but knowledge other than folklore has been orally transmitted and thus preserved in human history.
+As an academic discipline, oral tradition refers both to objects and methods of study.
+It is distinct from oral history, which is the recording of personal testimony of those who experienced historical eras or events.
+Oral tradition is also distinct from the study of orality, defined as thought and its verbal expression in societies where the technologies of literacy (writing and print) are unfamiliar.
+Folklore is one albeit not the only type of oral tradition.

 History

 According to John Foley, oral tradition has been an ancient human tradition found in "all corners of the world".
 Modern archaeology has been unveiling evidence of the human efforts to preserve and transmit arts and knowledge that depended completely or partially on an oral tradition, across various cultures:

+Before the introduction of text, oral tradition remained the only means of communication in order to establish societies as well as its institutions.
+Despite widespread comprehension of literacy in the recent century, oral tradition remains the dominant communicative means within the world.